 Shadeen Francis, a marriage and family therapist based in Philadelphia, agrees.
 “Quite often, in couples I work with, the issue is not that partners don’t know how to flirt — they forget to make a habit of it, and they become rusty.”

-So, how do you build up those reflexes again?
+So, how do you build up those reflexes and relearn how to flirt with your wife?
 Here, with help from Francis and Greene is a refresher course in flirting.
 Like pretty much anything related to women, it’s a little complex.
 And occasionally contradictory.
 What else would you expect?

 Don’t Play Pretend

-A lot of guys go all Inside the Actors Studio and create a character to flirt with that has personality traits they don’t normally possess.
+A lot of guys learning how to flirt with their partner go all Inside the Actors Studio and create a character to flirt with that has personality traits they don’t normally possess.
 Don’t do that.
 “You may want to be cool, suave, funny, or aloof,” says Francis.
 “But if you are none of those things in your regular life and try to personify these traits as you flirt, rather than entice her, you’ll probably confuse her.”
 There were things you did during your relationship to build to this point, adds Francis.
 “Some of them could be dusted off and put back into the rotation,” she says.
 Again, not that “going out shirt”

 Compliment Her.
 In Public.